 Therefore make sure you quote a price range.
 Don’t quote a fixed price and regret later.
 Always quote price leaving a 10% margin.
 Flexibility in a freelancing career would take you on a better road.

 A freelancer would not have the privilege of having a mentor like a regular employee.
 You will be your own boss and your own guide.
 You will be directly evaluated by the client.
 Hence, don’t let your ego get in the way of criticism.

 Accept criticism, whether it comes from a fellow freelancer or a client or even the gatekeeper.
 No one is perfect; criticism helps us to refine our skills.

 Save… yes, save for your future.
 You may earn a lac per month today but there is no guarantee in the freelance business.
 A freelancer can go without a job for many weeks and even months before striking the right chord.
 So it is always a good option to save at least 20% of what you earn for the gloomy days.

 9. Family Comes First, No Matter What

 It is the most important career tip – your job may be important but not as much as your family.
 Give your job as much time as you can but don’t compromise the valuable time you spend on nurturing your family.

 Jobs can be several, but you don’t get two or three sets of family, do you now?
-Time management and creating a right work life balance is very essential as a freelancer.
+Time management and creating the right work-life balance is very essential as a freelancer.
 Make sure you refine the skills.

 Life should be simple and something that stirs your passion.
-Find that stimuli within you and work towards it.
-You may have to work hard and may even invest a little, but at the end you will get to a new place that will be nothing lesser than bliss.
+Find that stimulus within you and work towards it.
+You may have to work hard and may even invest a little, but in the end, you will get to a new place that will be nothing lesser than bliss.

 11. Speak Up For Yourself